 - commercially used building (eg an office or stables).

 Although the scheme was designed to help households that are off the gas grid (whose heating bills are typically higher), you also qualify if you have a gas-fired heating system and want to start producing renewable heat for your home.

 If you live in Northern Ireland, the RHI scheme and tariffs are slightly different and are set by the Department of Enterprise, Trade and Investment (DETI).
 See Ofgem’s advice on the Northern Ireland RHI scheme for more information.

-Here are the steps you need to take before installing a renewable heating system and applying for RHI:
+Here are the five steps you need to take before installing a renewable heating system and applying for RHI.

-Find out if a renewable heating system is likely to save you money on your bills - have a look at our expert guide to RHI costs and earnings.
+Find out whether a renewable heating system is right for your home and if it's likely to save you money on your bills - have a look at our expert guide to RHI costs and earnings.